entrecode/visual-cms.website/readme.md

 as first parameter again in another sub-library of your project, you'll get the same.
 This makes it possible to e.g. reuse the Nunjucks Environment and your router object.

+Since version 0.3.0 there is a optional third property `disableDataManager` which defaults to `false`.
+You can set this to `true` if you do not want any Data Manager integration.
+Note that some Nunchucks filter won't be available when this is disabled.

 ### `config` export
 The module exports a config JSON object.
 It is by default rendered from `/config/default.yml` and `/config/local.yml`.
 If your module is mounted in ec.render, ec.render will copy all contents from all files in